Work

 11/2003 – 6/2007

 As Microtext Specialist: Directly supported faculty, staff, students, and public in accessing microforms collection.
-Developed procedures and recommended policies for internal departmental operations.
+Developed procedures and recommended policies for departmental operations.
 Copy cataloged incoming state and federal government documents.
 Led and managed 20 to 25 student workers each semester.
 As a volunteer, co-taught library classes and provided in-person and virtual reference services.

-• Presented the case for online learning, and the Library’s role in education, to various stakeholders including college faculty, the Provost, and the College Board of Visitors.
+• Presented the case for online learning, and the Library’s role in education, to stakeholders including college faculty, the Provost, and the College Board of Visitors.
 Directly contributed to the Provost’s and Dean of the College’s planning during early discussions about Wake Forest University’s first online degree program.

 • Created, proposed, and implemented the Library’s first social media strategic plan with Library’s Web Services Librarian.